 Ronald McDonald House Charities

-The Siena Athletic Department has partnered with Ronald McDonald House Charities for the past five years in an effort to help ease the pain for sick children and their families.
-Throughout the course of the academic year each of Siena's 18 Division I sports teams has the opportunity to assist in this initiative.
+The Siena Athletic Department has partnered with Ronald McDonald House Charities for the past seven years in an effort to help ease the pain for sick children and their families.
+Throughout the course of the academic year each of Siena's 22 Division I sports teams has the opportunity to assist in this initiative.
 From preparing a meal at the Ronald McDonald House in Albany for the families of children with serious illnesses to visiting the children at the Ronald McDonald Family Room at the Albany Medical Center to participation in the House's spring cleanup, Siena's student-athletes and staff give countless hours to this worthy cause.

 American Cancer Society